AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end Show_Use;

 In this example, we declare variables of the :ada:`Complex` type, initialize them and use them in operations.
-Note that we have direct visibility of the package instance because we've added a simple use clause after the package instantiation |mdash| see :ada:`use Complex_Float_Types` in the example.
+Note that we have direct visibility to the package instance because we've added a simple use clause after the package instantiation |mdash| see :ada:`use Complex_Float_Types` in the example.